 • Strive to improve patient care, reduce inequalities in healthcare delivery, and optimise the use of healthcare resources in our society.

-• Be able to use his or her professional capabilities to contribute to the community as well as to individual patient welfare through the practice of preventive medicine and the encouragement of health promotion.
+• Use professional capabilities to contribute to the community as well as to individual patient welfare through the practice of preventive medicine and the encouragement of health promotion.

-• Orally and in writing, with the patient, the family, the health care team and the community at large.
+• Communicate effectively orally and in writing, with the patient, the family, the health care team and the community at large.

 • Use appropriate strategies for learning that will prepare them for continued professional development throughout life, both as doctors and as responsible citizens.